Search

 GLUING YOUR FLOOR

 All the recommended adhesives and tools in this section are available to purchase here.
 For rooms larger than 15sq m, or which have heavy traffic, we recommend that you fully adhere the entire floorcovering to the sub floor.
-We recommend using our own Colour Flooring Adhesive applied evenly according to the instructions on the tub with a 1.5mm Groove Trowel.
+We recommend using our own Colour Flooring Adhesive applied evenly according to the roller application instructions on the tub with a 1.5mm Groove Trowel.
 Important: to avoid bubbling, please ensure you allow the glue to dry to a firm tack before laying in the vinyl.
 For more details, see the video above.
 Don't leave a partial roll of material unadhered while the other side’s adhesive sets.
 This will help to avoid visible glue lines.
 While gluing, check your work with the lights on and off, as light and shadow can help you spot imperfections.
 We suggest using a threshold strip to cover doorways.

 For other rooms, it is possible to lay the floor without fully adhering.
 You could stick it down only at doorways, edges, seams and under heavy moveable objects, using a high quality vinyl spray adhesive according to the manufacturer's instructions.
 We don't sell spray adhesive due to postal restrictions, but it is available at most good DIY stores.
 We suggest using a threshold strip to cover doorways.